willfarrell/aws-wishlist/README.md

   - [ ] Data API support for stream responses
   - [ ] Multi-region support - replaced by DSQL?
   - [ ] Performace insights & Enahansed Logging should not require a min of 2 ACU
-  - [ ] Data API Missing, support for streams using `COPY TO/FROM` (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)
+  - [ ] Data API missing support for streams using `COPY TO/FROM` (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)
   - [x] Should scale down to zero ACUs (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)
   - [x] Data write API in `ca-*`
   - [x] BUG: When using a read replica, all instances are unable to scale down to minimum value.